-- 49. The Order states that, effective in 30 days, it is the "policy of the United States" that no department or agency of the federal government recognize as U.S. citizens persons within those categories.
-The Order directs the Secretary of State, the Attorney General, the Secretary of Homeland Security, and the Commissioner of Social Security to "take all appropriate measures to ensure that the regulations and policies of their respective departments and agencies are consistent with this order[.]"
-The Order further directs that "the heads of all executive departments and agencies shall issue public guidance within 30 days of the date of this order regarding this order's implementation with respect to their operations and activities."
-This includes Defendants USDA and HHS. - 50.
-The Constitution does not empower the President to set rules regarding citizenship at birth. - 51.
-The Constitution does not empower the President to condition citizenship at birth on the citizenship or immigration status of one's parents. - 52.
-The Constitution does not empower the President to unilaterally amend the Fourteenth Amendment. - 53.
-The Constitution does not empower the President to grant or deny citizenship to individuals born in the United States. - 54.
+- United States" that no department or agency of the federal government "shall issue documents recognizing U.S. citizenship" to persons within those categories or "accept documents issued by State, local, or other governments or authorities purporting to recognize United States citizenship."
+Section 3 of the Order directs the Secretary of State, the Attorney General, the Secretary of Homeland Security, and the Commissioner of Social Security to "take all appropriate measures to ensure that the regulations and policies of their respective departments and agencies are consistent with this order, and that no officers, employees, or agents of their respective departments and agencies act, or forbear from acting, in any manner inconsistent with this order."
+The Order further directs that "the heads of all executive departments and agencies shall issue public guidance within 30 days of the date of this order regarding this order's implementation with respect to their operations and activities." - 54.
+The Citizenship Stripping Order thus attempts to redefine the Fourteenth Amendment and restrict jus soli-or birthright citizenship-in the United States.
+If implemented, the Fourteenth Amendment's text would mean one thing for certain people, and the opposite for the same class of persons born mere days apart. - 55.
+Its language underscores its arbitrary nature, particularly by failing to define who is considered "unlawfully present" or who has "temporary status."
+The INA contains many "non-immigrant" and other forms of status that do not provide or guarantee a pathway to lawful permanent residence.
+Many noncitizen parents-to-be covered by the Order include people who

+- have lived in this country for decades and built their lives here.
+This includes people who have no status, as well as those who have or are seeking other forms of lawful status (including asylum and other humanitarian forms of relief provided by the INA). - 56.
+The Constitution does not empower the President to set rules regarding citizenship at birth. - 57.
+The Constitution does not empower the President to condition citizenship at birth on the citizenship or immigration status of one's parents. - 58.
+The Constitution does not empower the President to unilaterally amend the Fourteenth Amendment. - 59.
+The Constitution does not empower the President to grant or deny citizenship to individuals born in the United States. - 60.
 The Constitution and federal law confer automatic citizenship to individuals born in the United States and subject to its jurisdiction.
 The Constitution removes control over the grant of birthright citizenship from the category of legitimate policy options the President and Congress may exercise to address immigration policy issues.
 As the Office of Legal Counsel explained when discussing the unconstitutionality of such proposals: "In short, the text and legislative history of the citizenship clause as well as consistent judicial interpretation make clear that the amendment's purpose was to remove the right of citizenship by birth from transitory political pressures."
-19 U.S. Op.
-Off.
-Legal Counsel 340, 1995 WL 1767990, at \5.
+19 Op.
+O.L.C. at 347.